Bruce Douglas Bochy

 - Born April 16, 1955 in Landes de Bussac, France

-Never a regular in the majors, catcher Bruce Bochy played for three teams over parts of nine seasons in the big leagues.
+Never a regular in the majors, catcher Bochy played for three teams during his time in the big leagues.
+He went to the World Series with the Padres in 1984.
 After concluding his major league career, he was a player/coach for the Las Vegas Stars in 1988 before beginning his managing career the following season.
 In 1989, he played for the Orlando Juice of the Senior Professional Baseball Association and hit .216 in 31 games with the team.

 When Bochy had his 1,035th win as a manager, he passed Felipe Alou for most wins by a manager born outside of the United States; Bochy had previously replaced Alou as manager of the Giants.
 In 2010, he led the Giants to their first World Series title in San Francisco, defeating the Texas Rangers 4 games to 1 in the World Series.
 The Giants got hot late in the season after trailing San Diego for most of the year in the NL West; they caught and passed them in September, then defeated the Atlanta Braves in the NLDS and the Philadelphia Phillies in the NLCS.
 The Giants were again World Series champions in 2012, when they swept the Detroit Tigers in the Fall Classic.
 Their hard slogging was in the two earlier rounds of the postseason, however: in the NLDS, they lost the first two games at home to the Cincinnati Reds before mounting a remarkable comeback, then they trailed 3 games to 1 in the NLCS before coming back to defeat the St. Louis Cardinals.